 We don't need studies to figure out what we've taken away; we just need to restore our senior programming and enhance it.

-Support the Fire Department
+Support the Fire Department and Public Safety

 Increase safety and support the police department